MaartenGr/BERTopic/docs/algorithm/algorithm.md

 This results in our class-based `idf` representation.

 Like with the classic TF-IDF, we then multiply `tf` with `idf` to get the importance score per word in each class.

+!!! tip CountVectorizer Models

+    This c-TF-IDF representation first create a vocabulary through the use of scikit-learn's `CountVectorizer` module.
+This module allows us to preprocess the topic representation without actually preprocessing the data input.
+Follow the guide [here](http://127.0.0.1:8000/BERTopic/getting_started/countvectorizer/countvectorizer.html) for selecting and customizing the `CountVectorizer`.

 ## **(Optional) Maximal Marginal Relevance Coherence**
 After having generated the c-TF-IDF representations, we have a set of words that describe a collection of documents.